cnsoft/cocos2d-kamcord-ios/README.md

 ## Contact Us

 If you have any questions or comments, don't hesitate to email Kevin at <a href="mailto:kevin@kamcord.com">kevin@kamcord.com</a>.
-We reply to every email usually within a couple of hours, if not sooner.
+We reply to every email.